andreasabel/inCode/entry/introduction-to-singletons-1.md

 *[singletons](http://hackage.haskell.org/package/singletons)* library :)

 If you’ve ever run into dependently typed programming in Haskell, you’ve probably encountered mentions of singletons (and the *singletons* library).

-I’ve noticed that there aren’t very many comprehensive tutorials or introductions on the motivation and usage of the singletons library, as well as integration of it into your programs and how to find ways to use it.
-(But the haddocks provide very thorough documentation on how to use it once you already know what to use it for!)
-So this series of articles will be my attempt at giving you the rundown of the library, why you’d want it, and how to start using it in your Haskell programming today!
-And maybe also be a nice introduction to the concept as a whole if you just want to learn.

-This series will be based on [a talk](http://talks.jle.im/lambdaconf-2017/singletons/) I gave over the summer, and will expand on it eventually.
+This series of articles will be my attempt at giving you the story of the library, the problems it solves, the power that it gives to you, and how you can integrate it into your code today![^1]

+### Prerequisites

 These posts will assume no knowledge of dependent types, and, for now, only basic to intermediate Haskell knowledge.
 (Types, kinds, typeclasses, data types,